mariokerciku/wiki-daprworkshop/Lab-2-Adding-Dapr-sidecars.md

 ## Running your application with Dapr sidecars
 Try your new container composition and see if everything works as expected.
 You can check this URL to see if Zipkin is working correctly: http://localhost:9412.
-If you are running in Codespaces go to your `Ports` tab and right-click the container running on port 9412 and select `Open in browser`)
+If you are running in Codespaces go to your `Ports` tab and right-click the container running on port 9412 and select `Open in browser`).

+When you click on the `Run Query` button no results appear.
+This is because we do not use the Dapr sidecars yet, so nothing has really changed.
+The focus of the next lab is to use the sidecars for service invocation.